HariHaran9597/Audiolearn/QUICKSTART.md

 ### Multi-Language Content
 1. Upload PDF
 2. Generate in English first
-3. Then regenerate in Hindi
+3. Then regenerate in Tamil
 4. Compare outputs

 ---